peter-stuhlmann/ReactFlexCards/README.md

 <FlexCards cards={cards} />;
 ```

-You can also show iFrames instead of images.
-This is useful e.g. for YouTube videos.
-To do this, write the following iFrame object instead of your img object in your data array:
+You can also show iFrames (useful e.g. for YouTube videos) or videos (.mp4 or .ogg) instead of images.
+To do this, write the following iframe or video object instead of your img object in your data array:

 ```javascript
   {